-Some student referrals will be allocated to the Learning Support Team for the SIG panel.
-The LS Team will discuss the referral either in our Managers' Meeting or in SEND Morning Briefings.
+Some student referrals will be allocated to the Learning Support Department.
+The SEN Team will discuss the referral either in our Managers' Meeting or in SEN Morning Briefings.
 We will establish strategies, conduct observations and assessments in order to develop a specific needs-based plan to help support a student's development and accelerate progress.
 The AEN Booklet will be updated so that all staff have access to the new information.
-This is how we deliver the 'graduated approach' to SEND provision.
+This is how we deliver the 'graduated approach' to SEN provision.